hut/panban/HOWTO.md

 ## Sorting Tags

-The tag list is sorted alphabetically by default, which makes working with a large number of tags inconvenient, since it will take a while to find the most important tags.
+**Problem**: If you have many tags, it becomes inconvenient to navigate them, and you might lose sight of the most important tags, since they are sorted alphabetically by default.

-However, you can prioritize tags to list them above or below other tags through the following method:
+**Solution**: Assign priorities to tags in the tag list ("q" key) through the following method:

 1. Create a new task in your panban board called "Tag Priorities".
 (This is a special keyword)
 2. Open the description of the task by pressing "E".